 9. What does the CPU do?

-10. Why we use secondary memory?
+10. Why do we use secondary memory?

-Ans: We use the secondary memory because:
+Ans: We use secondary memory because

-11. Give two examples of pointing devices?
+11. Give two examples of pointing devices.

 12. Which input device is used to record sound?